 I Got A Fever!

-Buckner & Garcia is an obscure singer-songwriter duo from Dayton, Ohio, comprised of keyboardist Jerry Buckner and Gary Garcia on guitar.
-Their previous claim to fame is having produced an extended version of Theme for WKRP/Cincinnati for BGO Music out of Atlanta.
+Buckner & Garcia is an obscure singer-songwriter duo from Akron, Ohio, comprised of keyboardist Jerry Buckner and Gary Garcia on guitar.
+Friends since 7th grade, they pay their dues creating commercial jingles for radio and TV.
+Their biggest previous claim to fame is having produced an extended version of Theme for WKRP/Cincinnati for BGO Music out of Atlanta.
 After hearing his seven-year old daughter raving on and on about Pac-Man, Arnie Gellar, the “G” in BGO, gives the musical duo a call about making a record about the video game craze, and they jump at the chance.
-Their single Pac-Man Fever is released in 1982 on the BGO Records label, selling 12,000 copies in the Atlanta area.
+Their single Pac-Man Fever is released in the later part of 1981 on the BGO Records label, selling 12,000 copies in the Atlanta area.
 Gellar then cuts a deal with Columbia to release the record nationwide.
-Pac-Man Fever passes 1.5 million copies in early 1982, making it all the way to #9 on the Billboard charts.
-Not bad for a song that takes Buckner two hours to write, after pouring quarters down Pac-Man’s ravenous maw at a local video arcade.
-The next step is to create an entire LP around the theme, which only takes three weeks to write and produce.
+By January of 1982 radio stations are picking up the song, and Pac-Man Fever passes 1.5 million copies in early 1982, making it all the way to #9 on the Billboard charts.
+Not bad for a song that the duo had written in about two hours back in October of 1981, with the two previously having caught the fever at a local Atlanta bar that summer, pouring quarters into Pac-Man‘s ravenous maw there.
+The next step is to create an entire LP around the theme, naturally titled Pac-Man Fever, which only takes three weeks to write and produce.
 The most complicated part is obtaining 30 separate contracts from various video game makers for the inclusion of their games, for which each gets a cut of the proceeds.
 Featuring sound effects from the games, other songs on the album include Do the Donkey Kong and Frogger’s Lament.
 Also helpfully provided inside the LP album package is a sheet containing patterns that can be used to win at Midway’s game.
 The Pac-Man Fever album eventually peaks at #46 on the charts.

 The TV Maze